-In a pioneering work, \cite{xing2019} proposes to define class prototypes as convex combinations of average visual features and transformed semantic priors. \cite{schwartz2019} extends the approach of \cite{xing2019}, mainly by introducing multiple semantic priors (label, description or attribute) jointly to obtain richer semantic information.
-In \cite{fu2019}, visual features are mapped into a semantic space via an encoder, where semantic features, belonging to the same class, can be sampled to augment visual features via a decoder model.
+\textbf{Semantic few-shot learning}.
+Semantic FSL refers to an FSL problem variant where a supplementary class-wise knowledge source is available.
+Since such additional knowledge often comes from a new data modality, semantic FSL is also sometimes referred to as {\em multi-modal FSL}.
+There exist only a few recent works on semantic FSL.
+In a pioneering work, \cite{xing2019} proposes to define class prototypes as convex combinations of average visual features and transformed semantic priors. \cite{schwartz2019} extends the approach of \cite{xing2019}, mainly by introducing multiple semantic priors (label, description, or attribute) jointly to obtain richer semantic information.
+In \cite{fu2019}, visual features are mapped into a semantic space via an encoder, where semantic features belonging to the same class can be sampled to augment visual features via a decoder model.
 The approach then performs classification by using both real and augmented features.
 Similarly, \cite{schonfeld2019} aims to learn aligned auto-encoders with reconstruction losses across modalities.
-In a more recent work, \cite{li2020} uses semantic prior information with a similarity function to obtain margin scores that are used as an additional term in a distance based loss such as \cite{snell2017}. \cite{peng2019} uses semantic priors in addition to visual features to obtain two different classification weights for a class.
-This work obtains visual feature based classification weights by l2-normalizing support image features, averaging them per-class and learning a semantic embedding vector that can be used as a classifier weight maximizing the inner product between the support image based classification weights. \cite{ji_reweighting_2021} proposes a model that re-weights support samples according to a generic weighting function and an auto-encoder that can use either class embeddings or Gaussian noise vectors for encoding regularization.
+In more recent work, \cite{li2020} uses semantic prior information with a similarity function to obtain margin scores that are used as an additional term in a distance-based loss, such as \cite{snell2017}. \cite{peng2019} uses semantic priors in addition to visual features to obtain two different classification weights for a class.
+This work obtains visual feature-based classification weights by l2-normalizing support image features, averaging them per class, and learning a semantic embedding vector that can be used as a classifier weight maximizing the inner product between the support image based classification weights. \cite{ji_reweighting_2021} proposes a model that re-weights support samples according to a generic weighting function and an auto-encoder that can use either class embeddings or Gaussian noise vectors for encoding regularization.
 Among these models, the most closely related one is AM3~\cite{xing2019}, as we build our models on top of it.
 While nearly all others can be considered as complementary to ours, instead of being alternatives, we provide empirical comparisons to semantic FSL works in Section~\ref{sec:exp}.